EdsonAlcala/quorum-n-nodes/README.md

 Inspired by https://github.com/ConsenSys/quorum-docker-Nnodes

 I wanted to use Quorum for running tests in a C.I environment, also it was very important to me to have a known state, in this case I wanted to know the accounts as in Ganache.
-For instance, when we run [ganache-cli](https://github.com/trufflesuite/ganache-cli), we can specify a flag (-m or --mnemonic) in the cli options that makes the account generation deterministic, that means that every time you run ganache with a
+For instance, when we run [ganache-cli](https://github.com/trufflesuite/ganache-cli), we can specify a flag (-m or --mnemonic) in the cli options that makes the account generation deterministic, that means that every time you run ganache with a certain [mnemonic phrase](https://en.bitcoin.it/wiki/Seed_phrase) it will generate the same accounts.

 Taking that idea, how could I extend that behaviour and always have already known accounts per node?
 So I managed to use the same private keys as in ganache (At this point only the first 4 accounts) and import each one to a different node.
+These account are also added to the "alloc" field in the genesis.json file and I added some initial ether.

+## Commands

+Build the image

+> docker build -t <container-name> .

+Run the image

+> docker run -p 22001-22004:22001-22004 docker-tessera sh // TODO

 ## Notes